ndgeniebla/phaser-mkdocs/docs/set-5.md

 !!!
 Info "Note"

 ## Restarting the Match
-1. Inside the `create()` function, add the Spacebar as a key to monitor in the game:
+1. Inside the `create()` function, add the Spacebar as a valid key in the game:
 ```JS title="game.js" linenums="68" hl_lines="4"
     cursors = this.input.keyboard.createCursorKeys();
     keys.w = this.input.keyboard.addKey(Phaser.Input.Keyboard.KeyCodes.W);